| Today books are made with the aid of couputer software that can lay out pages, set type,

 Another scribe (now anonymous) form the end of XII century went further and took the opportunity

-"Or reader turns the leaves gently and keep your fingers away from the letters, as the hailstorm ruins
+to warn the reader"Or reader turns the leaves gently and keep your fingers away from the letters, as the hailstorm ruins

 the harvest, so does the injurious reader destroy the book and the writing."